Safety Online

 Bullying, Harassment and Stalking

 If you experience bullying and harassment online don’t suffer in silence – talk to someone as soon as possible.
 Online harassment and stalking is illegal in England and Wales.
 If you are being continually harassed you should block the perpetrator/s but keep a record of their details and any messages they have sent you, if you plan on reporting this.
-You can get help and support from University by reporting this using Report & Support.
+You can get help and support from University by reporting this using Report It.
 If you leave your contact details, it ensures we can contact you to offer advice and support.
 If you believe you are in immediate danger, you should call 999.
 If you don’t feel there is immediate danger you can still report this by calling police non emergency on 101.

 Revenge Porn